Lego Adventurers: Lego Stunt Rally

 Lego Stunt Rally was a Lego-themed racing video game for Microsoft Windows and Game Boy Color.
 Developed by Intelligent Games for PC and Graphic State for Game Boy Color and published by Lego Media, the game features a track editor that allows players to build single-player and multiplayer tracks.
-A PlayStation version of the game in development at Asylum Entertainment, but eventually canceled shortly before release.
-The Lego Adventurers characters make a guest appearance in the intro to Lego Stunt Rally.
+The Lego Adventurers characters make a guest appearance in the game's intro cutscene.

 Football Mania

 Football Mania (known as Soccer Mania outside Europe) was a Lego-themed sports game released in 2002 for the PlayStation 2, Microsoft Windows and Game Boy Advance.
-It was developed by Silicon Dreams and published by Electronic Arts and Lego Interactive, and was the first Lego game to be co-published by Electronic Arts, as well as the first to lack the "Lego" branding in the name.

-The game features a simplified version of association football, with six players per side and no offsides, throw-ins, or fouls.
-There are many different maps for the game all with music and sounds.
-Teams and stadia within the game are based upon existing Lego themes.
-Power-ups, such as speed boosts and shields, spawn randomly on the pitch during play.
-The game features a number of modes, such as quick match, exhibition, a knock-out tournament, and training, which doubles as a series of minigames.
-Lego Adventurers characters from the series can be found on various teams in Lego Soccer Mania.
+The Lego Adventurers characters can be found on various teams in Lego Football Mania, and several levels take place on fields inspired by Lego Adventurers sets.

 Lego Legacy: Heroes Unboxed

 Lego Legacy: Heroes Unboxed (2020) was developed by Gameloft.
 Lego Legacy: Heroes Unboxed was released exclusively for Microsoft Windows, Android and iOS devices on 27 February 2020.
 Johnny Thunder makes an appearance in the game.